 Trying to teach your son or daughter how to play baseball, softball or hit a baseball for the first time is not easy, especially once they reach the age of 9 or 10.
 Starting to play baseball or softball for the first time at this late age will make it harder for them to compete with players in their age group, because those players has been playing baseball since they were 3 or 4 years of age and would have 5 years of playing experience on them as well.

 I'm not suggesting that your child can't or shouldn't play baseball or softball if he or she are just starting to play baseball for the first at age 9 or 10 years old.
 I'm just saying that in many case they want be able to compete with there age group, because they started so late and in many cases they give-up and quite the game of baseball all together.

-The innovative baseball batting tee seen in the video above was develop for that reason and can help to train players at any level on how to hit a baseball consistently.
+The innovative baseball batting tee seen in the video below was develop for that reason and can help to train players at any level on how to hit a baseball consistently.

 As little league parents what I'm recommending to you is that your child start playing baseball or softball around age 4 or 5 years old, so that they can develop what I call their Baseball Gross Motor Skills that's needed to play baseball such as hitting, running, catching, throwing and talking all at the same time as they play the game of baseball.

 I'm suggest that you as little league parents start your son or daughter playing in a youth baseball league, no late then 5 or 6 years old otherwise it will be harder for them to compete if they stat at age 9 or 10.
 In many case they become discourage them from playing the game all together.
 And it will be even harder for them to catch up with their age group from a "baseball skill set" stand-point of view especially if they have never played baseball or softball before.